Whole30 Fajita Hasselback Chicken

 - Chili Lime Chicken

-Randa’s Tip: Don’t do what I first did and bake the lone peppers and chicken at the same time.
+TBK’s Pro Tip: Don’t do what I first did and bake the lone peppers and chicken at the same time.
 The peppers will be charred.
 Save the peppers for the last 20 minutes.

 Enjoy this fajita hasselback chicken!
 It’s so good, even my picky eater liked it (mom win!).
 Serve with lettuce wraps, cauliflower rice, or (if not Whole30) regular ol’ rice works just as well!
+Note: this authentic guacamole recipe is DELICIOUS on the side as well.

 Chicken Fajita Hasselback Chicken